December 2016 Newsletter

 Thursday/Friday Dec 8/9 Scholastic Book Orders are due

 Friday, Dec 9th All (sold/unsold) raffle books need to be returned!

 Thursday, Dec 15th Christmas Concert @ 7:00 p.m. (drop off 6:40 p.m.)

 (Optional) Afternoon concert @ 1:00 p.m. (drop off 12:30 p.m.)

 Wednesday, Dec 21st Last day of school before Christmas Break

 Monday, January 4th Classes resume

-It was very rewarding to hear that many of our students sing German songs at home.
+Many of our parents have told us that their children sing our German songs at home.
 Way to go!!
-Here is one song that we will sing this month:
+Here is another song that we will sing this month:

 WINTER IST HIER (tune “Frere Jacques”)

 Winter ist hier!
 Winter ist hier! (winter is here)